ESR-NZ/GenomicsNarrativeSARSCoV2/narratives/GenomicsNarrativeSARSCoV2_2020-10-01.md

 ### Source unknown

 We do not yet know the source of the Auckland cluster, but there are several hypotheses of how it arose.
-The most likely scenario is:
+This narrative considers three scenario's, with scenario 1 being the most likely:

 1. From a recent international traveller into New Zealand who picked up this viral lineage in another country.
 This lineage then evaded border measures put in place to contain COVID-19 in MIQ.

-Two additional scenario's are also covered in this narrative:
 2. From ongoing (undetected) transmission in New Zealand from the first wave of the epidemic.
 3. As the result of so-called fomite transmission on packaging of imported fresh or frozen food.